Keynote Speaker

 Concordia University, Canada

-BIO: Dr. Youmin Zhang is currently a Professor in the Department of Mechanical, Industrial, and Aerospace Engineering at Concordia University, Canada.
-His research interests include monitoring, diagnosis, and physical fault/cyber-attack tolerant/resilient control, as well as the guidance, navigation, and control of unmanned systems (air, space, land, marine, and autonomous vehicles, etc.) and smart grids.
-These research areas have applications in solving safety and security issues of forest fires, smart grids, and smart cities within the framework of cyber-physical systems by combining remote sensing and image processing techniques.
-He has published 10 books and over 600 journal and conference papers, which have been cited up to 31,348 times on Google Scholar, with the h-index of 87, and i10-index of 431 currently.
-His publications have been ranked #1 worldwide in "Aircraft Systems" and "Fault Tolerance" (lifetime) and #2 worldwide in "Unmanned Aerial Vehicles" (lifetime), making him the only contributor from Canada in that category, according to the recent ranking by ScholarGPS.
-He has also been continuously recognized in the "World's Top 2% Scientists" by Stanford University's ranking since its launch in 2021.
+BIO: Dr. Youmin Zhang is currently a Professor in the Department of Mechanical, Industrial and Aerospace Engineering at Concordia University, Canada.
+His research interests include monitoring, diagnosis, and physical fault/cyber-attack tolerant /resilient control of unmanned systems and smart grids.
+These research areas have applications in forest fire management and smart cities within the framework of cyber-physical systems, combining remote sensing and image processing techniques.
+He has published 10 books and over 700 journal and conference papers, which have been cited up to 34,230 times on Google Scholar with an h-index of 90 and i10-index of 457 currently.
+His publications have been ranked in Lifetime as #1 Globally in the Specialties of both "Aircraft Systems" and "Fault Tolerance", and #2 Globally in the Specialty of "Unmanned Aerial Vehicle" according to the recent rankings by ScholarGPS.
+He has also been consistently listed in the Stanford’s “World’s Top 2% Scientists” since its first list in 2021 and selected as a 2025 Highly Cited Researcher by Clarivate.
+Prof. Zhang is a Fellow of IEEE and CSME and served as the President of the International Society of Intelligent Unmanned Systems from 2019 to 2022.
+He is currently serving as the International Director (Region 7) of the IEEE Aerospace and Electronic Systems Society (AESS).
+Additionally, he has held roles as (Associate/Deputy) Editor-in-Chief, and (Advisory) Editorial Board Member and Associate Editor for more than 20 journals.
+Additionally, he has served as (Honorary) General Chair and Program Chair for several conferences related to autonomous/unmanned systems, renewable energies, and smart cities many times.
+More detailed information can be found at: http://users.encs.concordia.ca/~ymzhang/.

 Angelo Cangelosi